How to Install Vinyl Flooring: 3 Methods

 There are two main types of installation methods for sheet vinyl flooring: modified loose lay and glue down.

 Every space is different and one installation might work better than other installation types.
-For example, a loose lay installation is usually considered more temporary and DIY friendly and glue down installations are permanent and best left to a professional.
+For example, a loose lay installation is usually considered more temporary and more DIY friendly.
+Meanwhile, glue down installations, also known as fully adhered installations, are permanent and best left to a professional.

 For both installations, we highly recommend using a pro.
 Precise cutting for vinyl sheets is vital and best left to a professional.
-However, if you feel like you’re ready to tackle the challenge, we’ll provide the instructions for a modified loose lay installation.
+However, if you feel like you’re ready to tackle the challenge, we’ll provide the instructions for both a modified loose lay installation and a glue down installation.

 Plan Your Pattern